thosgood/this-weeks-finds/markdown/101-150/week125.md

 What's the Picard group of the moduli space of elliptic curves?
-Well, when I said "any sort of space" I was hinting that there are all sorts of spaces - topological spaces, smooth manifolds, algebraic varieties, and so on - each one of which comes with its own particular notion of line bundle.
+Well, when I said "any sort of space" I was hinting that there are all sorts of spaces --- topological spaces, smooth manifolds, algebraic varieties, and so on --- each one of which comes with its own particular notion of line bundle.
 Thus, before studying the Picard group of moduli space we need to decide what context we're going to work in!
-As a mere *topological space*, we've seen that the moduli space of elliptic curves is indistinguishable from the plane, and every *topological* line bundle over the plane is trivial, so in *this* context the Picard group is the trivial group - boring!
+As a mere *topological space*, we've seen that the moduli space of elliptic curves is indistinguishable from the plane, and every *topological* line bundle over the plane is trivial, so in *this* context the Picard group is the trivial group --- boring!

 But the moduli space is actually much more than a mere topological space.
-It's not a smooth manifold, but it's awfully close: it's the quotient of the smooth manifold H by the discrete group \mathrm{SL}(2,\mathbb{Z}), and its singularities are pretty mild in nature.
+It's not a smooth manifold, but it's awfully close: it's the quotient of the smooth manifold $H$ by the discrete group $\mathrm{SL}(2,\mathbb{Z})$, and its singularities are pretty mild in nature.

 Somehow we should take advantage of this when defining the Picard group